Where to play tennis (and golf) in Bucks & Oxon

 Henley Golf Club, Henley

 You’d never know this 18-hole course is just a mile outside of central Henley, as the surrounding woodland and epic views make Henley Golf Club feel like it’s slap-bang in the middle of the countryside.
 Now’s the time to visit too, as the club is offering membership with no joining fee.
 A word of warning – some of the uphill slopes are a slog, so not one for dicky knees.

 Frilford Heath, nr Abingdon

 This three-course club near Abingdon has had a lot of time to perfect its golf offering – it’s been around for over 110 years!
-The Red, Green and Blue courses mean you have a whopping 54 holes to choose from (plenty of space for social distancing), but at the moment the club is open to members only.
+The Red, Green and Blue courses mean you have a whopping 54 holes to choose from (plenty of space for social distancing), and the club is now accepting membership enquires for April 2022.
 If you’ve been dithering about taking the plunge, now is the time.

 The Oxfordshire, Thame

 Those who love a challenge should enjoy the expansive course at The Oxfordshire, which is a popular spot for professional tournaments.
 Less traditionally British than others on this list, the course has been designed in an American style (plenty of bunkers and man-made lakes) – so if it’s a sunny day, you can pop on your sunnies and pretend you’re in Florida.
 Open to members and non-members, with a maximum of four players.

 Tadmarton has long been popular with golfers after a speedy-but-sweet course, and is one of the top picks in the north of the county.
 Membership is currently full and people wanting to join are being added to a waiting list.
 However, visitors are now welcome following lockdown lifting and advance tee times can be booked online.